youyyk/Veterinary-Clinic/Readme.md

-- Edit Bill -> cut and recover medicine, tool and service
+- Appointment -> create, edit and delete